 Go catch (a nonalcoholic) drink with your friends.
-Watch your favorite Sport in TV.
+Watch your favorite Sport on TV.
 Or just have a nice conversation with a loved one.

-Not only will your stress levels go down, but you will also re-energize by these activities.
+Not only will your stress levels go down, but you will also re-energize through these activities.

 Simply do something that makes you feel good without constantly stressing about your next game.

-You will have enough time on the next morning to stress about what to play.
-I bet you can find better solution before and during the game with fewer stress and more energy!
+You will have enough time the next morning to stress about what to play.
+I bet you can find better solutions before and during the game with less stress and more energy!

 I don’t want to miss this opportunity to recommend you two activities that have improved the quality of my life tremendously: